 To Sum This Up:

-Google Slides is becoming an increasingly common reporting requirement in Market Research, but it comes with its own learning curve and a very different workflow to PowerPoint.
+Google Slides is becoming increasingly common in reporting and if you want to work with some clients, you need to get on board.
+But, it comes with its own learning curve and a very different workflow to PowerPoint.
 While it offers excellent collaboration benefits, its quirks, formatting nuances and performance limitations mean that teams must rethink how they plan, design and build their deliverables.
 The key is to approach Google Slides as its own platform, not a substitute for PowerPoint.

-Our Bureau team has spent several years mastering these challenges, developing tools, techniques and automation solutions that allow us to deliver even the most complex Google Slides reports with accuracy, efficiency and consistency.
+Our Bureau team has spent the last couple of years working on these challenges, developing tools, techniques and automation solutions that allow us to deliver even the most complex Google Slides reports with accuracy, efficiency and consistency.
 As Google continues to evolve, we will continue refining our processes and expanding our automation capabilities to ensure our clients can report confidently, no matter which platform they choose.

 Updates: